Home / National Industrial Relations / Across Europe / Trade Unions

 There are only five states where there is a single union confederation for all, or almost all, union members.
 These are Austria, Ireland, Latvia, Slovakia and the UK, although something very close to this pattern is found in both Germany and Greece.
 In Germany, as well as the dominant DGB, there is another confederation – the DBB – organising substantial numbers of public sector workers, and a much smaller Christian confederation.
 In Greece, one confederation – GSEE – organises the private sector, while another – ADEDY – organises the public sector.

-In five states in Northern Europe, Denmark, Finland, Norway and Sweden, and, to a lesser extent Estonia, divisions between the confederations are on occupational/educational lines, with different confederations organising manual workers, non-manual workers and those with a graduate-level education (only manual and non-manual in Estonia where the division is in any case not absolute).
+In five states in Northern Europe, Denmark, Finland, Norway and Sweden, and, to a lesser extent Estonia, divisions between the confederations are primarily on occupational/educational lines, with different confederations organising manual workers, non-manual workers and those with a graduate-level education (only manual and non-manual in Estonia where the division is in any case not absolute).
+This pattern may be changing in Denmark and Finland (see below).

 The commonest pattern is where there are several confederations, whose rivalry at least initially was political or religious.
-This is the position in 16 countries, Belgium, Bulgaria, Cyprus, the Czech Republic, France, Hungary, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia and Spain.
+This is the position in 17 countries, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, France, Hungary, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia and Spain.

 There are also other complexities.
-In Italy, Spain and Luxembourg, there are important groups of trade unionists in specific industry-based confederations – in the finance sector in Italy, in public administration in Spain, and in both finance and public administration in Luxembourg.
+In Italy, Spain and Luxembourg, there are important groups of trade unionists in specific industry-based unions – in the finance sector in Italy, in public administration in Spain, and in both finance and public administration in Luxembourg.
 In Slovenia and Hungary union confederations divide along both political and industrial lines.
-In the Netherlands as well as the FNV, which resulted from a merger of socialist and catholic confederations, and the CNV, which comes from the protestant tradition, there is a third confederation, the MHP, which was originally set up to represent more senior staff.
-In Spain there are important union confederations, which are purely regionally based, reflecting a demand for greater autonomy and, sometimes, independence.
+In Croatia, the differences seem to be organisationally rather than politically based.
+In the Netherlands as well as the FNV, which resulted from a merger of socialist and catholic confederations, and the CNV, which comes from the protestant tradition, there is a third confederation, the vcp, which was originally set up to represent more senior staff, although a split in its membership in 2013, means it is now only half the size it was.
+In Spain there are important union confederations that are purely regionally based, reflecting a demand for greater autonomy and, sometimes, independence.

-In contrast, within confederations there has been an ongoing tendency for individual unions to merge.
-Some of the largest unions in Europe are direct products of mergers over the last 10 years.
-They include Verdi – now the second largest union in Germany, which was formed in 2001, Fagforbundet – the largest union in Norway, formed in 2003, 3F – the largest union in Denmark, formed in 2005, Unite – the largest union in the UK, created in 2007, and Unionen – the second largest union in Sweden, which came into being in 2008.
-More recently, PRO-GE, the second largest union in Austria, was the result of a merger in 2009.
+Within confederations there has been an ongoing tendency for individual unions to merge.
+Some of the largest unions in Europe are direct products of large-scale mergers over the last 15 years.
+They include Ver.di – now the second largest union in Germany, which was formed in 2001, Fagforbundet – the largest union in Norway, formed in 2003, 3F – the largest union in Denmark, formed in 2005, Unite – the largest union in the UK, created in 2007, and Unionen – the second largest union in Sweden, which came into being in 2008.
+More recently, PRO-GE, the second largest union in Austria, was the result of a merger in 2009, while there were important mergers in Spain in 2014.

-In any case, in some countries, the structure is not based on strong individual unions operating through branches at local level – the situation in Germany and the UK for example.
+In some countries, union mergers are less likely, as the structure is not based on strong individual unions at national level.
 Instead the basic unit is the individual workplace union which then joins with other similar bodies to form industry federations or regional union groupings, which in turn affiliate to the confederations.
-Examples of this include the unions in Poland, other than Solidarność, as well as France, Romania, Portugal and Greece.
+Examples of this include the unions in Poland, other than Solidarność, as well as Croatia, France, Romania, Portugal and Greece.